 3. Lastly, my BIG ER Fund is there strictly in case I lose my job.
 If I never lose my job, it will be used for retirement.

 This past Fall, I finally figured out that I needed to be saving in advance for certain items and came across the concept of Sinking Funds.
 Sinking Funds, for those of you who don't know what they are, are monies you set aside for future purchases.
-My credit union allows me to open and nickname as many savings accounts as I want, so I set up five savings accounts in addition to my main savings account.
+My credit union allows me to open and nickname as many savings accounts as I want, so I set up six savings accounts in addition to my main savings account.
 They are:

 Insurance and Phone Fund